 A Consular Report of Birth Abroad (CRBA), FS-240, is an official record of U.S. citizenship issued to a person under age 18 who was born abroad to United States citizen parent(s) and acquired citizenship at birth.
 Schools, the Social Security Agency, and other institutions throughout the United States accept it and give it the same credence they give to birth certificates issued by state authorities in the United States.

 Only the child’s biological parent or legal guardian, preferably the U.S. citizen parent, can apply for a CRBA.
 Either parent, including a non-U.S. citizen parent, may execute and sign this application.
+On the application, write the complete name of the child as it is recorded on the local birth certificate.
 If it will be signed and executed by a legal guardian, a special power of attorney from the parent(s) or guardianship affidavit must be submitted.
 The application must be made before the child’s 18th birthday and the child must make a personal appearance at the U.S. Embassy.

 We encourage parents to document their child’s citizenship as soon as possible after the birth.
 Delays in reporting of the birth of your child could cause inconvenience and possibly deprive your child of this valuable document because persons age 18 and over are not eligible for a CRBA.
 Information for persons over the age of 18 who are attempting to acquire citizenship through their U.S. citizen parent(s) as adults can be found on the Derivative U.S. Citizenship for Adults page.